 Summary

 A solution that utilizes the LERG as the thin Tier 1 Registry would allow the industry to continue to leverage existing processes for data exchange of the ENUM Name Server records with caching in local databases to avoid external NS queries.
-Furthermore, the industry could manage routing evolution for IP under the governance of a neutral body with existing linkages to other fora.

 The existing industry framework supports the exchange of TDM and IP routing and interconnection, however, existing database systems would need to be enhanced according to the industry requirements in order to exchange Tier 2 NS records and other IP routing information.
 The following items are possible areas of enhancement to LERG functioning as the Tier 1 Registry for IP routing and interconnection: